 The magic of communal creativity

-"One of the prime benefits of the storytelling is the sense of community building it creates," Basting says.
+"One of the prime benefits of telling family stories is the sense of community building it creates," Basting says.
 Seniors take turns contributing to the story, which is moderated by the facilitator, who asks open-ended questions and records and repeats participants' responses to keep the flow of the story going.

 A chief tenant of the TimeSlips method is that creative storytelling should be a participant-driven activity.
 Specially-trained facilitators conduct weekly, hour-long, group sessions designed to engage elderly participants in senior centers, day centers, memory loss programs, and long-term care facilities.